pingcap/docs-cn/dashboard/top-sql.md

 * The CPU usage of the cluster has drastically changed and you want to know the major cause.
 * Analyze the most resource-intensive SQL statements in the cluster and optimize them to reduce hardware costs.

-> **Note:**
->
-> Top SQL currently does not collect the CPU overhead of the SQL statements that were running before the Top SQL feature was enabled.
-Therefore, it is recommended to [enable the Top SQL feature](#enable-top-sql) as soon as possible instead of enabling it until you have already encountered performance problems.

 Top SQL cannot be used to pinpoint non-performance issues, such as incorrect data or abnormal crashes.

 The Top SQL feature is still in an early stage and is being continuously enhanced.
 Here are some scenarios that are **not supported** at the moment: